GlobalArchiveManual/GlobalArchiveManual.github.io/11-create-metadata.md

 * For an EM/Stereo import, the “Sample” value must match the OpCode in EventMeasure exactly and is case sensitive.

 TIP: To make sure these match use the list of OpCodes in the Info file to create your Metadata file (the Info file is exported during the EventMeasure datatable process outlined below).
 If any of these do not match open the corresponding .EMObs file in EventMeasure, edit the OpCode in the information field and save the file before exporting [datatables](https://globalarchivemanual.github.io/eventmeasure-datatables).
-* To fix formatting issues using R, see  [Fix format issues in $Metadata.csv](https://drive.google.com/open?id=0B3r8G-BQG6W8TF9yVzJxU3Z3Qjg)
+* To fix formatting issues using R, see  <a href="https://drive.google.com/open?id=0B3r8G-BQG6W8TF9yVzJxU3Z3Qjg" target= "_blank">Fix format issues in $Metadata.csv</a>